nealey/homepage/papers/html-tutorial.md

 "alt".
 The "src" attribute in an `<img>` tag gives the URL to a picture, and the "alt" attribute is the text that's displayed to people who can't see images (blind users, folks without graphics capabilities, or if there's a problem on your web server).
-The "alt" attribue is required, but you can set it to `""` if there's nothing appropriate for alternate text.
+The "alt" attribute is required, but you can set it to `""` if there's nothing appropriate for alternate text.